-Red-Winged Blackbird Appearance
+Red-Winged Blackbird Identification

 Juveniles look similar to adult females but show paler underparts.
 As young males mature, they develop a scaly look until they achieve their full glossy black plumage.